-Antibiotic resistance has increased in the past few decades leading to a higher risk of hospital infections
+Antibiotic resistance has increased in the past few decades leading to a higher risk of hospital infections such as MRSA.

 A study published in the Environmental Science and Technology journal, found that 78 per cent of genes from four classes of antibiotics demonstrated resistance levels higher than those in 1940.

 Professor David Graham from the School of Civil Engineering and Geosciences at Newcastle University led the study which was carried out using data from five separate sites in the Netherlands.